George Adams (businessman): Life

 Adams was born in Redhill in the parish of Sandon, Hertfordshire, England.
 He was the fourth son of William Adams, farm labourer, and his wife Martha, née Gilbey.
 The family emigrated to Australia and arrived on 28 May 1855.

 Adams started as a gold miner in Kanoona, Queensland before working on sheep stations in New South Wales and setting up a stock dealer and butcher in Goulburn.
 In 1875, he swapped the trade of meat to the trade of liquor and purchased the licence to the Steam Packet Hotel in Kiama on the New South Wales south coast.

 He frequented the Tattersall's Club in Sydney and was a good mixer and 'a man with friends'.
 Three of his friends, Bill Archer, George Hill and George Loseby, purchased the O'Brien Hotel, the home of the Tattersall's Club and told Adams to 'pay when you can'.

 He later acquired the Bulli Coal Company, in 1894, and commenced reconstruction of its jetty to accommodate larger ships.

-Within ten years, Adams was a wealthy man with the 'Tin Bar' replaced by the 'Marble Bar' at the O'Brien Hotel for £32,000 pounds.
+Within ten years, Adams was a wealthy man with the 'Tin Bar' replaced by the 'Marble Bar' at the O'Brien Hotel for £32,000.
 Tattersall's Club members subscribed to sweepstakes run on race meetings throughout Australia and eventually Adams began to include his hotel regulars and in 1881 he ran the first public Tattersall's sweep on the Sydney Cup.

 During his time in Sydney he married Fanny Franklin in 1858; she died in 1883.
 In 1886, he married Norah Louie Jones.
 Norah died in Hobart in 1913.
 Adams had no children with either wife.

 Religious groups opposed this form of gambling and in 1892 convinced the New South Wales state government to pass laws prohibiting the delivery of letters containing sweeps.
 He moved to Queensland, which soon introduced similar legislation, and so in 1895 he moved his business to Tasmania.
 Six months later the Tasmanian Government passed the Suppression of Public Betting and Gaming Act prohibiting betting shops but legalising certain lotteries.
 This allowed Adams to find a home for the Tattersall's lotteries for the next 58 years.
 Adams moved his home there and made Hobart home for the rest of his life.